Katarina-Slotova/Katarina-Slotova/README.md

 </div>

 ### A little bit about me:
-- :woman_technologist: Future Software Engineer & Cybersecurity Specialist.
+- :woman_technologist: Future Software Engineer.
 - 🐝 Member of 42 Network at Hive Helsinki coding school.
 - 🔭 At school, I’m currently working on: how to start my own first web server, install and manage several services and secure the server.
 - 🤔 On the side, I’m currently working on: Network Exploitation Basics (TryHackMe), Cyber Security Base 2022 (University of Helsinki, MOOC.fi, F-Secure)